prisms-center/prisms_jobs/README.md

         git clone https://github.com/prisms-center/pbs.git
         cd pbs

-2. Checkout the branch containing the version you wish to install.
-Latest is ``v1.0.0``:
+2. Checkout the branch/tag containing the version you wish to install.
+Latest is ``v2.0.0``:

-        git checkout v1.0.0
+        git checkout v2.0.0

 2. From the root directory of the repository:

+        pip install .

+   or, to install in your user directory:

-        make install
+   		pip install --user .

-    You might need to set the following environment variables:

-    - BIN: This specifies where the scripts ``pstat``, ``psub``, and ``taskmaster`` will be installed.
-If not set, the default location is ``/usr/local/bin``

-    - PYINSTALL: This specifies where to install the Python package ``pbs``.
-If not set, it uses the default distutils location.
+   If installing to a user directory, you may need to set your PATH to find the installed scripts.
+This can be done using:

+   		export PATH=$PATH:`python -m site --user-base`/bin

 ** Note for flux users: **